What Is Camber?

-Types Of Camber:
+Types Of Camber In Road

-2. Sloped Or Straight Camber:
+1. Sloped Or Straight Camber

 It consists of two straight slopes from the edges joining at the center of the carriageway.
 This type of camber is very simple and can be easily constructed and maintained.

-3. Parabolic Or Barrel Camber:
+2. Parabolic Or Barrel Camber

 It consists of a continuous curve either elliptical or parabolic.
 It provides a flat road surface at the middle and steeper towards the edges.
 On account of steeper edges, this type of camber provides better drainage property.
-This camber is therefore preferred by fast moving vehicles and suggested for urban roads.
+This camber is therefore preferred by fast-moving vehicles and suggested for urban roads.

 This type of camber is difficult to construct and maintain.
-The barrel camber has more steeper edges which are inconvenient to use.
+The barrel camber has steeper edges which are inconvenient to use.
 Moreover, the steeper edges are errored quickly and hence additional kerbs are to be provided.

-Advantages Of Camber:
+Advantages Of Camber

-1. Camber provides quick drainage of rainwater and thus saves the foundation course of the road structure from weakening by percolation of rainwater to it through the road surface.
+1. Camber provides quick drainage of rainwater and thus saves the foundation course of the road structure from weakening by the percolation of rainwater to it through the road surface.

-Method Of providing Camber:
+Method Of Providing Camber

-Usually, camber is provided on the straight roads by raising the center of the carriageway with respect to the edges, forming a crown or highest point on the center line.
+Usually, camber is provided on the straight roads by raising the center of the carriageway with respect to the edges, forming a crown or highest point on the centerline.

 The rate of camber or cross slope is usually designed by 1 in ‘n’ which means the transverse slope is in ratio 1 vertical to “n” horizontal.
 Camber is also expressed in percentage.
 If the camber is x %, the cross slope is x in 100.